xpmatteo/tddforandroid/manuscript/010-unit-converter.md

 ## Start with a spike

 When you are using APIs you're not familiar with, it's better to do a *spike* before you start doing real TDD.

+I> ## What is a spike?
+I>
-A *spike* is an experiment that you do in order to explore how to do a feature.
+I> A *spike* is an experiment that you do in order to explore how to do a feature.
 A spike will usually not have tests, will be quick and dirty, will not be complete, will not follow our usual rules for good quality.
 It's just an exploration.
-%% Cercherei di evidenziare graficamente quando diamo queste definizioni tramite regole!  una box? una icona?
 The rules for spikes are
+I>

- 1. New project: start the spike in a new project (not by hacking into your production code)
- 2. Timebox: set yourself a time limit, for instance two hours.
+I>  1.
+New project: start the spike in a new project (not by hacking into your production code) I>  2.
+Timebox: set yourself a time limit, for instance two hours.
- 3. Throw away: after you're done, you *throw away* the spike code.
+I>  3.
+Throw away: after you're done, you *throw away* the spike code.
 You may keep the spike around as a *junkyard* of bits to copy from; but you never turn the spike into your production project.
 Start production code with a fresh project.

-The goal of the spike could be, for example, to understand how the Android API permit catching keypress events and how to position elements in a layout.
+The goal of our spike is to understand how the Android API permit catching keypress events and how to position elements in a layout.

 We estimate that this can be accomplished by implementing just the "inches to cm" and the "unsupported units" scenarios,

-%% eviterei: It took me 3 pomodori to build.

 {width=60%}
 ![How the unit conversion spike looks like](images/spike-units-screenshot.png)